My Guiding Principles As An Engineer

 Me: Honesty and integrity over all.

 Me: Be nice.
-Treat others as you would have them treat you.
 Don't let hate be your guiding light.

 Interpreting These Principles